AI-Native Design Systems: Building for Agents

 In 2026, TypeScript has become an essential tool for building AI-native design systems.
 Its powerful type system allows us to define rigorous contracts for our UI components, ensuring that both human developers and AI agents have a clear understanding of the component's API.

-By leveraging advanced TypeScript features like template literal types and conditional types, we can create highly expressive and self-documenting component libraries.
+With template literal types and conditional types, we can create highly expressive and self-documenting component libraries.
 This not only improves the developer experience but also provides the AI agents with the metadata they need to navigate the codebase and the resulting UI with confidence.

 Conclusion